 The following browsers and their versions are compatible with Blackboard Learn 9.1.

 Windows 7: IE 9, Windows 8: IE 10

 Mac OSX 10.6 Safari 5, Mac OSX 10.7/10.8 Safari 6

 Firefox Final Release Channel is certified on WIndows XP - 8 and Mac OSX 10.6 - 10.8

 Google Chrome Stable Channel is certified on Windows 7 and 8 (64 and 32-bit) and Mac OSX 10.6 - 10.8.

-Java 7 is required on all browsers.
+Adobe Flash Player and Java 7 are required on all browsers.
 Updates available at http://java.com/en/download/index.jsp

 If you have questions please contact the Student Help Desk at (570)-674-8087 or email, email@example.com